chaos-lang/chaos-lang.org/website/blog/2021-01-21-chaos-release-notes-v0.2.0.md

 ### Errors will be written to `stderr` instead of `stdout`

 Before [**v0.2.0**](https://github.com/chaos-lang/chaos/releases/tag/v0.2.0), all the errors (including the syntax errors) were being written to `stdout` instead `stderr`.
-Now error and program outputs are separated such that while this is the whole output:
+Now error and program outputs are separated such that; while this is the whole output:

 ```shell
 $ chaos tests/shell/absorber.kaos